HEnquist/camilladsp/README.md

 cargo build --release
 ```

-On macOS both the PulseAudio and FFTW features can be used.
+The PulseAudio backend can be used on macOS.
 The necessary dependencies can be installed with brew:
 ```
-brew install fftw
 brew install pkg-config
 brew install pulseaudio
 ```

-The FFTW feature can also be used on Windows.
-There is no need to install anything extra.

 # How to run